dell/csm-docs/content/docs/concepts/authorization/v2.x/_index.md

 For PowerMax, the request path includes an additional CSI Reverse Proxy component:

 ```
-CSI Driver → CSI Reverse Proxy (sidecar) → Authorization Sidecar (localhost:9400) → Authorization Proxy Server (via Ingress) → PowerMax Unisphere
+CSI Driver → CSI Reverse Proxy (sidecar) → Authorization Sidecar (localhost) → Authorization Proxy Server (via Ingress) → PowerMax Unisphere
 ```

-- The **CSI Reverse Proxy** is deployed as a sidecar in the driver pod and forwards requests to `localhost:9400`.
+- The **CSI Reverse Proxy** is deployed as a sidecar in the driver pod and forwards requests to a localhost endpoint where the Authorization Sidecar listens.
+The port is configurable and may differ per array in multi-array configurations.
 - The **Authorization Sidecar** (also in the driver pod) injects the JWT token and forwards the request to the Authorization Proxy Server.
 - The **Authorization Proxy Server** validates the token, applies RBAC/quota policies, and proxies the request to Unisphere using its own credentials.